Detective School Q: Characters

 Dan is the founder and principal of DDS, a renowned detective licensed as Japan's only private investigator permitted to carry firearms.
 A former police officer, he established Dan Detective Company (DDC) and its subsidiary DDS, developing both into elite institutions with the help of his protégé Satoru Renjō.
-Their most formidable adversary, the criminal organization Pluto, was seemingly destroyed at great cost—Renjō perished and Dan was left permanently wheelchair-bound.
+Their most formidable adversary, the criminal organization Pluto, was seemingly destroyed at great cost—Renjō perished and Dan was left permanently unable to walk.
 When signs emerge of Pluto's resurgence, the aging Dan creates Class Q, selecting exceptional students to train as potential successors.
 He intends to evaluate their abilities and appoint his replacement from among them.